sebmartin/given/README.md

 Once you have bound your context to a view model, you need to specify which observables are affected by the validation rule(s).
 This is done with the **validate**() function which accepts multiple types of parameters, as described below.

 ####A Knockout observable
-This type is used to bind a rule to to a single knockout observable.
+This type is used to bind a rule to a single knockout observable.

 	ko.given.viewModel(vm)
 		.validate( vm.firstName );